pypest/pypestutils/docs/pestutilslib/fortran_library_documentation.md

 Function *interp_from_mf6_depvar_file()* reads a dependent-variable file written by MODFLOW 6.
 For every output time that is recorded in this file, it undertakes spatial interpolation of model-calculated dependent variables to a set of points.
 Spatial interpolation is implemented using factors that were previously calculated by function *calc_mf6_interp_factors()*.

-Arrays used by *interp_from_mf6_depvar_file()* to store spatial interpolation outcomes are useable by function *interp_to_obstime()*.
+Arrays used by *interp_from_mf6_depvar_file()* to store spatial interpolation outcomes are usable by function *interp_to_obstime()*.
 Hence temporal interpolation to observation times can follow spatial interpolation to observation sites.

 ### Function Call